madzera/happytree/CONTRIBUTING.md

 ## Project information

 For you who want to contribute, here are some basic information about the project requirements, dependencies and build command.

 ### Requirements

-Because it acts on a specific layer of the architecture of a **Java Project**, the HappyTree API has a very limited list of requirements, so, in addition to being easy to use, the HappyTree API almost has not requirements.
+Because it acts on a specific layer of the architecture of a **Java Project**, the HappyTree API has a very limited list of requirements, so, in addition to being easy to use, the HappyTree API almost has no requirements.

-To use the HappyTree API as project dependency, you just need of **Java 8**.
+To use the HappyTree API as a project dependency, you just need **Java 8**.

-To contribute for the HappyTree API, the requirements are:
+To contribute to the HappyTree API, the requirements are:

 * **Java 8**;
 * **Maven 3.6.x**;